globus/globus-automate-client/docs/source/authoring_flows.rst

    *  ``InputPath``: Specifies a path within the existing state of the Flow here the values to be passed will be present.
 Thus, use of ``InputPath`` requires that the proper input be formed in the Flow state.

 *  ``ResultPath``: Is a `Reference Path <https://states-language.net/spec.html#ref-paths>`_ indicating where the output of the Action will be placed in the state of the Flow run-time.
 The entire output returned from the Action will be returned including the ``action_id``, the final ``status`` of the Action, the ``start_time`` and ``completion_time`` and, importantly, the ``details`` containing the action-specific result values.
 If ``ResultPath`` is not explicitly provided, the default value of simply ``$``, indicating the root of the Flow state, is assumed and thus the result of the Action will become the entire Flow state following the ``Action`` state's execution.
 Typically this is not the desired behavior, so a ``ResultPath`` should almost always be included.

+*  ``WaitTime`` (optional, default value ``300``): The maximum amount time to wait for the Action to complete in seconds.
+Upon execution, the Flow will monitor the execution of the Action for the specified amount of time, and if it does not complete by this time it will abort the Action.
+See `Action Execution Monitoring`_ for additional information on this.
+The default value is ``300`` or Five Minutes.

+*  ``ExceptionOnActionFailure`` (optional, default value ``true``): When an Action is executed but is unable complete successfully, it returns a ``status`` value of ``FAILED``.
+It is commonly useful to treat this "Action Failed" occurrence as an Exception in the execution of the Flow.
+Setting this property to ``true`` will cause a Run-time exception of type ``ActionFailedException`` to be raised which can be managed with a ``Catch`` statement (as shown in the example).
+Further details on discussion of the ``Catch`` property of the Action state and in the `Managing Exceptions`_ section.
+If the value is ``false``, the status of the Action, including the value of ``FAILED`` for the status value will be placed into the Flow state as referenced by ``ResultPath``.

+*  ``RunAs`` (option, default value ``User``): When the Flow executes the Action, it will, by default, execute the Action using the identity of the user invoking the Flow.
+Thus, from the perspective of the Action, it is the user who invoked the Flow who is also invoking the Action, and thus the Action will make authorization decisions based on the identity of the User invoking the Flow.
+In some circumstances, it will be beneficial for the Action to be invoked as if from a user identity other than the user who invoked the Flow.
+See `Identities and Roles, Scopes and Tokens`_ for additional information and a discussion of use cases for providing different ``RunAs`` values.

 *   ``Catch``: When Actions end abnormally, an Exception is raised.
 A ``Catch`` property defines how the Exception should be handled by identifying the Exception name in the ``ErrorEquals`` property and identifying a ``Next`` state to transition to when the Exception occurs.
 If no ``Catch`` can handle an exception, the Flow execution will abort on the Exception.
 A variety of exception types are defined and are enumerated in `Managing Exceptions`_.